triepod-ai/chroma-mcp/README.md

 ### Using Environment Variables

-You can also use environment variables to configure the client:
+You can also use environment variables to configure the client.
+The server will automatically load variables from a `.env` file located at the path specified by `--dotenv-path` (defaults to `.chroma_env` in the working directory) or from system environment variables.
+Command-line arguments take precedence over environment variables.

 ```bash
 # Common variables